-1 2 3 Preset Image Source

-Camera

-Solo Photo Library >

-lcon >

-Ch 1 Clear Image

-Camera - If you're familiar with how the camera on the iPad works, then you're in luck...this one works the exact same way!

-Photo Library - Here you may select from all the photos that currently reside on your iPad.
+Preset Image Source Camera - If you're familiar with how the camera on the device works, then you're in luckthis one works the exact same way!
+Camera Solo Photo Library Photo Library - Here you may select from all the photos that currently reside on your device.
+Chi lcon Ch 1 Clear Image Icon - Or select from a multitude of built-in icons at your disposal.